apiaryio/dredd/docs/internals.rst

 Installing Dredd for development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To hack Dredd locally, clone the repository and run ``npm install`` to install JavaScript dependencies.
 Then run ``npm test`` to verify everything works as expected.

-If you want to run Dredd during development, you can do so using ``./bin/dredd``, but you need to make sure all your changes are compiled by ``npm run build`` to take effect.
+If you want to run Dredd during development, you can do so using ``./bin/dredd``.

 .. note::